 Pattern repeats—the distance between starting points of the pattern, or where the pattern begins and then begins again—are measured by their horizontal and vertical dimensions.
 The textile supplier will provide this information.
 But they won’t tell you how much you need for a given project.
 Whether you’re selecting fabrics for restaurant furniture, commercial furniture, or residential seating, it’s crucial to know how much extra fabric you’ll need than if you were using a solid color fabric.

-To calculate yardage requirements on patterned fabric, add the horizontal and vertical measurements together, then add in an additional percentage, based on those measurements.
-Using this formula, you can calculate your fabric needs by hand for each project.
-Or your can use the table below as a handy cheat sheet for determining the percentage your pattern repeat falls into.
+To calculate yardage requirements for pattern repeat on fabric for upholstery, add the horizontal and vertical measurements together, then add in an additional percentage, based on those measurements.
+Using this formula, you can calculate your fabric needs by hand for each upholstery project.
+Or you can use the table below as a handy cheat sheet for determining the percentage your pattern repeat falls into.

 Let’s look at a couple examples, using an armchair as our reference.

 Using plain fabric, you would need 9 yards of plain fabric at a 54” width (54inW) to upholster the chair.

 Instead of a plain fabric, you’ve chosen an ikat pattern, 54inW, that repeats every 12 inches vertically and every 10 inches horizontally.

 12 + 10 = 22 inches

 Per the chart above, you need to order an additional 20% of fabric—or 1.8 yards—so that the pattern matches correctly.
 Since 9 yards of non patterned fabric is needed to upholster this armchair, you’ll order a minimum of 10.8 yards of patterned fabric for the project.